Horton v. Midwest Geriatric Management, LLC.

 Horton v.
 Midwest Geriatric Management, LLC is a case concerning employment discrimination based on sexual orientation.
 The plaintiff in the case is Mark Horton, a gay man legally married in Illinois.
 After Mark applied for, interviewed, was offered, and accepted a job at Midwest Geriatric, LLC, the job offer was rescinded, following his disclosure to management that he was married to a man.

 Mark sued Eastern District of Missouri under Title VII of the Civil Rights Act of 1964, which prohibits discrimination based on sex.
+The case was filed by Mark S. Schuver and Natalie T. Lorenz at Mathis and Marifian, Ltd. and is now being led with Lambda Legal as co-counsel.

 The case is especially significant on a national level because it argues, as many courts have ruled in the past, that existing federal laws prohibiting employment discrimination based on sex also extend to discrimination based on sexual orientation.
 Title VII prohibits employers from discriminating against people based on their sex – and many litigators over the course of many years have successfully argued that this also protects LGBT people from employment discrimination.
 The Horton case stands to set the precedent for the entire 8th Circuit, which covers Arkansas, Iowa, Minnesota, Missouri, Nebraska, North Dakota, and South Dakota